J. P. Nadda: First Modi ministry

 Sanjiv Chaturvedi was posted in AIIMS, Delhi as Chief Vigilance Officer (CVO) from 2012 to 2014.
 During his tenure, he was investigating some high-level corruption in the prime institute.
 As a result of Chaturvedi's investigations, the CBI registered cases and recommended action against Vineet Chawdhry, a close aide to Nadda.
-In 2014, Nadda wrote multiple letters to the then Union Health Minister, Dr Harsh Vardhan, to put the investigations on hold and to remove Chaturvedi from the post of CVO.
+In 2014, Nadda wrote multiple letters to the then Union Health Minister, Harsh Vardhan, to put the investigations on hold and to remove Chaturvedi from the post of CVO.

 In November 2014, during a cabinet reshuffle, Prime Minister Narendra Modi made Nadda the Minister of Health.
 The reshuffle move was described by a section of media as surprising and something which raised questions on Modi's stance on corruption.
 On 25 February 2015, the Delhi High Court issued a notice to Nadda questioning his role in corruption cases at AIIMS.
 He was frontrunner for BJP Himachal's Chief Minister but his rival Jai Ram Thakur won the post.

 According to a June 2017 India Today investigative report, Nadda was found to have suppressed an investigation of what the report called a ₹7,000 crore scam.
 The India Today reports included reports from the CBI and a parliamentary committee.